Unity Pro Feature Image

 This is mainly because of the significantly higher level of diagnostics it supports, which can be hugely valuable for making sure your game’s initial release goes well, avoiding early negative reviews.

-Which is why, in my opinion, Unity Plus is a good investment for your game’s first year, since it allows you to keep a close eye on the critical performance of your game during its initial release and, as a bonus, allows you to remove the splash screen too, if that’s something that’s important to you.
+Which is why, in my opinion, Unity Plus used to be a good investment for your game’s first year, since it allowed you to keep a close eye on the critical performance of your game during its initial release and, as a bonus, allowed you to remove the splash screen too, if that’s something that’s important to you.

 However, it’s important to remember that, while it is possible to downgrade your Unity licence to Personal from Plus, so long as you’re still ‘tier eligible’ for Personal, projects created with a Unity Plus or Pro licence will, reportedly2, remain tied to that tier, meaning that you won’t be able to open them using a Personal licence.